CNRS Research Fellow

 International relations scholar

-Mathias Delori (he/him, born in 1978) is a specialist of critical war, peace and security studies.
+Mathias Delori (he/him, born 1978) is a specialist of critical war, peace and security studies.

-He is a CNRS associate research professor (chargé de recherche CNRS) at the Centre Emile Durkheim in Bordeaux (France) and the Centre Marc Bloch in Berlin (Germany) where he co-chairs a research group on “The State, political norms and political conflicts”.
-Mathias completed his PhD at Sciences Po Grenoble (France) in 2008 and his Habilitation à Diriger des Recherches (HDR) at Paris 1 Sorbonne in 2020.
-He was also a research fellow or invited professor at the European University Institute in Florence (Italy) in 2008/2009, the Université de Montréal (Canada) in 2009/2010, and the Colorado University in Boulder during the summers 2018, 2019 and 2020 (USA).
+He completed his PhD at Sciences Po Grenoble in 2008 and his Habilitation à Diriger des Recherches (HDR) at Paris 1 Sorbonne in 2020.
+He is currently CNRS associate research professor (chargé de recherche CNRS) at the Centre for International Studies (CERI) from Sciences Po Paris.
+Mathias was also a research fellow or invited professor at the European University Institute in Florence, the Université de Montréal, the Colorado University in Boulder, the Centre Emile Durkheim in Bordeaux and the Centre Marc Bloch in Berlin.

-Mathias is also a member of the editorial boards of a number of academic book collections and journals including the Presses Universitaires de Bordeaux, Cultures et Conflits, Political Anthropological Research on International Social Sciences (PARISS), and Deutsche-französische Perspektiven in den Geistes- und Sozialwissenschaften.
+Mathias is co-editor in chief of Cultures et Conflits and member of the editorial board of Political Anthropological Research on International Social Sciences (PARISS) and Deutsche-französische Perspektiven in den Geistes- und Sozialwissenschaften.

 Research Interests